collis96/INSE_coursework/README.md

-# INSE_coursework
+# H1 INSE_coursework

-To do list:
+# H1 To do list:

+## H2 Functionality

-1. Implement a login and register subsystem ** GUI DONE, NEEDS FUNCTIONALITY **
+1. Implement a login and register subsystem

- - Need to store inputs
+ - Need to store inputs **DATABASE**
  - Using if statements to decide if login details are correct
  - return false or true

-2. Implement the main screen for navigation after the user logs in
+2. ~~Implement the main screen for navigation after the user logs in~~

 3. Implement PROFILE

+- Need to take current logged in user and display their information taken from database

-4. Implement a search for a team
+4. Implement a search for a team function

+- Communicate with database
+- Search the database using search criteria
+- Display teams/ players where criteria returns **TRUE**

 5. Implement MESSAGE function

-The above is the MODEL, we then need to implement the GUI:
+## H2 GUI

-6. Add a graphical user interface
+6. ~~Add a graphical user interface~~

+7. Store account registration input data in the **database**

-7. Link model the to the GUI
+8. Link model the to the GUI buttons

-8. Test if it works
+## H2 Finishing touches

-9. Look for errors, try to break it
+8. Testing phase, look for errors, try to break it.

-10. Implement JavaDOC and comments throughout
+10. Implement JavaDOC and comments throughout.